MahmoudMadi77/Spatial_AirQuality_Mobility_Analytics/Ultimate Final Code/README.md

   - **Taxi data**: compressed as `taxi_data.rar` due to large file size.
   - **Shapefiles** for Chicago community areas (e.g. `.shp`, `.dbf`, `.shx`, etc.) for geospatial operations.

+### Presentation
+- Presentation of our project in Powerpoint

 ---

 ## Notes